calebgregory/cal.js/README.md

 - Gain a proficiency in test-driven development using Mocha & Chai
 - Use continuous integration tools Travis CI and Code Climate
+- Exercising consciousness of git version control, making descriptive git commit messages to serve as documentation, and committing one portion of functionality per commit
 - Build a Node.js app with small modules, separating business logic from the user interface